 Cold Bridging

-There are two types of cold bridge typically encountered in construction.
+There are two types of cold bridge normally encountered in construction.
 Repeating and non-repeating.

 A repeating thermal bridge is usually associated with elements such as timber or metal studwork intersecting layers of insulation.
 Repeating thermal bridges are usually accounted for by adjusting the R-value of the intersected layer proportionally to account for this reducing in insulation performance.
 The methods for doing this and assumptions that are made are outlined in BR443 and EN6946, although most U-value calculation software will do this automatically.